-From evidence left in mounds and bluffs, including pottery and stone implements, we know that people have been living in the region that is now Arkansas for thousands of years.
-The ancestors of the Indians were first to inhabit the region.
+People have been living on the land we know now as Arkansas for thousands of years.
+This knowledge comes from evidence left in mounds and bluffs, including pottery and stone implements; the ancestors of the Indians were first to inhabit the region.
 The abundant wildlife and fertile soil made the area a wonderful home for these people, who gradually developed from primitive hunter-gatherers living in caves to much more sophisticated farmers living in large permanent villages.
 As the eastern lands were settled, more Indians moved to sparsely inhabited Arkansas.
 The Indians who lived here included the Folsom people, Bluff Dwellers, Mound Builders, Caddos, Quapaws, Osage, Choctaw and Cherokee.

 By 1836, the Arkansas Territory had the 60,000 residents required to become a state, and after writing an acceptable constitution, was declared the 25th state in the United States.
 The new state enjoyed a thirty year period of prosperity, and by 1860 had a population of 435,000, 25 percent of whom were slaves.
 The majority of the residents were planters who lived in the rich bottomlands of the east and southeastern portion of the state and farmers who lived in the central and northern hills.
 A much smaller number of residents were lawyers, doctors, merchants, missionaries and teachers.

 The 20th century has seen even more change in Arkansas.
 Airplanes, radios, talking movies, and eventually television has enhanced our life-style.
 Automobiles grew in popularity, and in 1921, the first auto, gas, and oil taxes were levied to finance construction of paved roads and highways.
 The discovery of oil and natural gas reserves in the state provided cheap and plentiful energy for years.
 The growing use of farm and machinery led to the consolidation of many family-run farms into larger farming corporations.